-Reward dollars earned in your health incentive account are automatically applied to out-of-pocket-expenses like coinsurance once your plan deductible is met.
+Reward dollars earned in your health incentive account are automatically applied to out-of-pocket-expenses like coinsurance, deductible, and pharmacy copayments.
 The reward dollars you earn carry over from year to year, up to two times the annual deductible.
-See page 71 for more details on earning reward dollars in your Health Incentive Account.
+See page 65 for more details on earning reward dollars in your Health Incentive Account.